adrianjhpc/cirrus-website/casestudies/nemo.md

 to use the expertise at EPCC to help expand the accessibility of NEMO to a wider range of researchers.

-•	More straightforward installation of NEMO
+* More straightforward installation of NEMO
-•	Easier to test NEMO locally before deploying to a cluster
+* Easier to test NEMO locally before deploying to a cluster
-•	Increase number of users of NEMO
+* Increase number of users of NEMO
-•	Decrease barrier of entry to running and developing NEMO
+* Decrease barrier of entry to running and developing NEMO
-•	Widen knowledge about emerging technologies to an increasing number of scientific domains
+* Widen knowledge about emerging technologies to an increasing number of scientific domains

+## Contacts
-Dr James Harle, National Oceanography Centre
+* Dr James Harle, National Oceanography Centre
-Dr Chris Wood, EPCC
+* Dr Chris Wood, EPCC

 ## Acknowledgement